Sielinski/vacuum/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Vacuum is an implementation of three procedures developed by John Tukey,  FUNOP, FUNOR-FUNOM, and vacuum cleaner, originally published in his paper "The Future of Data Analytics".
-Combined, the procedures provide a complete solution to identify, treat, and analyze outliers.
+Vacuum is an implementation in R of three procedures developed by John Tukey: FUNOP, FUNOR-FUNOM, and vacuum cleaner.
+Combined, they provide a way to identify, treat, and analyze outliers in two-way (i.e., contingency) tables, as described in Tukey's original paper "The Future of Data Analytics".

 ## Installation